paulinho-16/MEIC-TVVS/assignments/assignment4.md

 // TODO: falar do sneak path deste use case e da sua implementação
 // TODO: sneak paths:
  - editar tempos num projeto a correr
- - de edit text para new quota
+ - de quota para checked
  - um dos cancel?

 ### 3) Use Case 3: Start and Stop Projects

 #### Description

 Finally, we must test the purpose of the entire application: the capability of counting the time spent in each of the projects.
 The extreme importance of this functionality led us to choose testing this use case, despite its model being quite trivial.
 For example, we must ensure that only a project that is not already running can be started.

 #### *Model-based Testing*